top of page

 (Local Authority Reform and Architectural Heritage Preservation)

-reforms local authorities, ensuring consistent standards while preserving Dublin’s Victorian and Georgian facades, distinct from global modern buildings.
-It mandates faster planning approvals, balancing speed with heritage protection, ensuring developments match historical styles.
-Government projects can be sold to developers for swift construction, respecting heritage.
-Town centre standards include parking, social zones, dog parks, and uniform footpaths, with heritage areas using compatible designs.
-Authorities prioritize National Inventory of Architectural Heritage structures, offering restoration incentives.
-Annual heritage reports and public engagement ensure accountability, fostering vibrant town centres.
+The Heritage and Urban Planning Reform Act reforms local authorities to ensure consistent planning standards while preserving Ireland’s architectural heritage, particularly Dublin’s Victorian and Georgian facades.
+It mandates faster planning approvals, balancing efficiency with heritage protection, as supported by the Planning and Development Act 2024 (Part 3, Chapter 5, Section 50), which requires heritage conservation strategies in development plans.
+Developments must align with historical styles (Part 10, Chapters 1 and 2), protecting structures and Architectural Conservation Areas.
+Section 15 safeguards national monuments, and Section 170 regulates demolitions.
+Government projects may be sold to developers for swift construction, respecting heritage.
+Town centers will feature parking, social zones, dog parks, and uniform footpaths, with heritage areas using compatible designs, guided by local plans.
+The act prioritizes National Inventory of Architectural Heritage structures, offering restoration incentives via the Built Heritage Investment Scheme, and mandates annual heritage reports for accountability.
 It commences on a Minister-appointed date.

 An Bille um Athbheochan Iascaireachta na hÉireann